Good Morning! Here’s the Monday Morning Blog!

 What can we do?

-Find out how the teens in our lifes feel about diversity and inclusion of others.
+Find out how the teens in our lives feel about diversity and inclusion of others.
 Teach them with the programs that are available at places like Respect Diversity Foundation.
 This will go far to change the current views and to start adopting the ideas of diversity and inclusion in our society.
 What experiences have you faced with Diversity and Inclusion of yourself or others?
 Please let me know in the comments below.

 PS – Something to check out!